FLming/CRNN.tf2/README.md

 $ tensorboard --logdir PATH/TO/MODEL_DIR
 ```

-For more instructions, please refer to the [yaml](configs/mjsynth.yaml) file
+For more instructions, please refer to the [yaml](configs/mjsynth.yaml) file.

 ## Data prepare